House Bill 2406 History

 a case where a dual appointment is made, the supervisory officer

-not receive additional compensation above that which
+shall may not receive additional compensation above that which

 would be paid for serving in one supervisory position.